Damage reported to building in Davenport; police hope to identify suspect

 DAVENPORT, Iowa (KWQC) - Do you recognize this suspect?

 Officials with Crime Stoppers of the Quad Cities need your help in identifying a wanted suspect after the entrance of a building was reported as damage.
+(KWQC)

+Officials with Crime Stoppers of the Quad Cities need your help in identifying a wanted suspect after damage was reported to a building in Davenport.

-Police say they caused the damage on February 3 during the Iowa caucuses.
+Police say he caused the damage on February 3 during the Iowa caucuses.

 Officials say the suspect pictured above was not allowed to enter the building due to the caucuses being in progress.
 Iowa statute says once a Caucus has begun, no one is allowed to enter.